pugetive/clientele/README.markdown

 Hideaway Dictionary
 -------------------
 Hideaway definition lists display a term but hide the corresponding definition.
 Clicking the term shows/hides the definition.
-Useful for dictionaries, FAQ pages, etc.
+Useful for dictionaries, FAQ pages, etc. For styling, an "open" class is toggled for the DT/DD tag pair.

     new clientele.UI.hideawayDictionary('.hideaway-list');